Last Updated on April 30, 2021 by Tina

 “Unplanned trips are the best because planned trips never happen.”

-This best describes our trip to Pagkawasan Beach in Surigao City the day before Labor Day.
+This best describes our trip to Pagkawasan Beach in Surigao City the day before Labor Day in 2017.
 Pagkawasan Beach is located in Brgy.
 Buenavista in Hikdop Island, an island less than 30 minutes away from the mine where we are working.
 A week prior to our trip, my officemates who said they were joining the trip were very excited about the planning.
 It was going to be a long weekend and we were allowed to spend overnight on the island.
 They were talking about how we’re going to spend the night there: we will sleep in tents, have a bonfire and roast hotdogs and marshmallows.

 A few days before our trip, our officemate who asked permission from our HR manager if we could spend the night on that island decided to back out.
-Then our request to borrow the tents of their department was not approved.
+Then our request to borrow the tents from their department was not approved.
 Their OIC did not sign the form and said it is a company property so we cannot use it.
 I thought the trip’s going to be canceled but when I asked my other officemates, they said they’re still going.
 One officemate said we can borrow her cousin’s tent.
 Then as the day drew nearer, one by one, people who said they were going started backing out.

 Sunday morning came.
 As planned, we went to the city to buy personal stuff.
 I felt that the trip will be canceled so I did not buy hotdog anymore.
 At around 11 in the morning, I was already back in the commercial boat to Nonoc Island (where the mine is located).
 The boat departs at noon.
 While waiting, my officemate Merle called me up and asked if we are still going to Buenavista.
 I told her that only two confirmed.
 She then said that we should.
 She will bring her friend Roque along and he has a tent.
 Jill who was already on the boat with me said she might go with us to the beach but will not spend the night there.
 Since the boat that will take us to Buenavista will only drop us off, Jill plans to go back to Nonoc too.